-The ADSP-TS201S processor has compute blocks that can execute computations either independently or together as a Single-Instruction, Multiple-Data (SIMD) engine.
-The DSP can issue up to two compute instructions per compute block each cycle, instructing the ALU, multiplier, shifter, or CLU to perform independent, simultaneous operations.
+The ADSP-TS202S processor has compute blocks that can execute computations either independently or together as a Single-Instruction, Multiple-Data (SIMD) engine.
+The DSP can issue up to two compute instructions per compute block each cycle, instructing the ALU, multiplier, or shifter to perform independent, simultaneous operations.
 Each compute block can execute eight 8-bit, four 16-bit, two 32-bit, or one 64-bit SIMD computations in parallel with the operation in the other block.

-The compute blocks are referred to as X and Y in assembly syntax, and each block contains four computational units-an ALU, a multiplier, a 64-bit shifter, a 128-bit CLU-and a 32word register file.
+The compute blocks are referred to as X and Y in assembly syntax, and each block contains three computational units-an ALU, a multiplier, a 64-bit shifter-and a 32-word register file.

 - Register File-Each Compute Block has a multiported 32word, fully orthogonal register file used for transferring data between the computation units and data buses and for storing intermediate results.
 Instructions can access the registers in the register file individually (word-aligned), in sets of two (dual-aligned), or in sets of four (quad-aligned). - ALU-The ALU performs a standard set of arithmetic operations in both fixed- and floating-point formats.
-It also performs logic operations. - Multiplier-The multiplier performs both fixed- and floating-point multiplication and fixed-point multiply and accumulate.
+It also performs logic and PERMUTE operations. - Multiplier-The multiplier performs both fixed- and floating-point multiplication and fixed-point multiply and accumulate. - Shifter-The 64-bit shifter performs logical and arithmetic shifts, bit and bitstream manipulation, and field deposit and extraction operations.